Jelena Rozga: 1996–2006: Magazin

 When Rozga was at the age of 18, her mother who saw that Magazin's lead singer at that time, Danijela Martinović, was leaving the group, contacted group leader Tonči Huljić, informing him about her daughter's interest in auditioning for the group.
 Rozga's mother also gave Huljić a picture of her daughter and home cassettes with audio recordings of her home performances.
 Even before hearing her sing, Huljić decided to contract Rozga based on how "powerful" and unusual her surname sounded.
 He traveled to Split where Rozga auditioned for five minutes, performing "only a song and a half", including "Opusti se" (Relax) and "Zlato ljubavi" (My Dear Love).
 Shortly after hearing her sing, Tonči Huljić worked on "Aha" together with his wife, Vjekoslava Huljić, which was the first song Rozga had ever recorded.
-Subsequently, Rozga stopped her ballet career and embarked on her musical career in the group Magazin.
+Subsequently, Rozga stopped her ballet classes and embarked on her musical career in the group Magazin.
 In 1996, she performed "Aha" on Dora, the Croatian song contest for Eurovision that year, where she finished second.
 For the performance of the song, she appeared dressed as a ballerina and performed a dance choreography.